brunogomesbgs/nlp/README.md

 # nlp
-NLP with Transformer and FastAPI and React
+NLP with Transformer and FastAPI and React, using Python 3.12 in a docker.